15 Best CMS For Ecommerce in 2026: What a CMS Is and How to Choose One

 • Multiple sales channels help to use the full potential of ecommerce.

-• Up to an unlimited number of products can be placed on the website.
+• Up to an unlimited number of product pages can be placed on the website.

 • The platform offers free website templates for store design.

-• Support via email for every pricing plan.
+• Support via email for every pricing plan is available.

 Advantages Disadvantages